 - Bai Shao (White Peony Root)

-Bai Shao is one of the Chinese herbal remedies that offers natural pain relief.
+Bai Shao is one of the Chinese herbs for hormone balance that offers natural pain relief.
 The potent herb provides relief from headaches and pain related to periods.
 It is can also be used to deal with appearance issues that result from blood deficiencies such as dull complexion and brittle nails.
 This healthy root can be added to soups or brewed with tea.

 - Bai Zhu (White Atractylodes)